-Philadelphia Student Internet Access
+Student Internet Access Student Contract

-Student Contract

 I understand that AoP computer technology, devices, services, network, and Internet access are to be used for educational, professional and authorized purposes only in adherence to AoP policies.
-When I am using the Internet or any other computer/telecommunications device, I must adhere to all rules of courtesy, etiquette, and laws regarding the copying of information as prescribed by either Federal, State, or local laws, and the Archdiocese of Philadelphia and (school name)
+When I am using the Internet or any other computer/telecommunications device, I must adhere to all rules of courtesy, etiquette, and laws regarding the copying of information as prescribed by either Federal, State, or local laws, and the Archdiocese of Philadelphia and St. Cecilia School.

-My signature below and that of my parents(s) or guardian(s) signature means that I agree to follow the guidelines of this Responsible Use Policy for Technology for

-the Catholic Schools of the Archdiocese of Philadelphia.
+My signature below and that of my parents(s) or guardian(s) signature means that I agree to follow the guidelines of this Responsible Use Policy for Technology for the Catholic Schools of the Archdiocese of Philadelphia.

-Student Name/ID
+Student Name

 Student Signature

-Date/
+Date / /

 Graduation Year

-Room Number ( if elementary )
+Room Number

 Grade

-Parent or Guardian: We ask that you review this policy with your child and sign below:
+Parent or Guardian: We ask t below: that you review this policy with yo our child and sign